 AN OVERVIEW OF KAUFMANN GILDIN'S SECURITIES ARBITRATION, LITIGATION AND INVESTIGATION PRACTICE

-You’re a broker who has been improperly charged - - by a customer, the authorities or the brokerage house you work for - - with improper or illegal activity.
+You’re a broker who has been improperly charged - - by a customer, the authorities or the brokerage firm you work for - - with improper or illegal activity.
 Your brokerage firm is trying to lay off its negligent supervision of a customer’s account on you.
 Or it claims that you are responsible for a customer’s loss which, in fact, was caused by your brokerage firm improperly recommending or pushing the sale of a certain security based on suspect research or other reason.
 Perhaps you have been charged with insider trading, “selling away”, unauthorized trading, churning, misrepresentations, price manipulation or other improprieties by state or federal law enforcement authorities.
-Or perhaps you were terminated from employment by your brokerage firm employer in violation of your statutory or contractual rights.
+Perhaps you were terminated from employment by your brokerage firm employer in violation of your statutory or contractual rights.
+Perhaps there is something on your public BrokerCheck Report that is false and you want to have it expunged.

 You’re a brokerage firm against whom charges have been leveled by customers, the self-regulatory organizations or governmental authorities.
 Customers are seeking thousands or millions of dollars in compensatory and punitive damages based on your alleged stock manipulation, over-leveraging or negligent supervision.
 Your broker has absconded with millions of dollars of customer funds and you are being held responsible.
 Federal or state authorities are charging you with price manipulation, failure to supervise or “control person” liability.
 Your key brokers are leaving and attempting to improperly use your customer lists, client information, research and recommendations for another brokerage firm’s advantage.
 You have to defend a case charging unsuitable security recommendations, churning, fraud, unauthorized trading, order failure or insider trading.